Welcoming and Affirming Environment

 Guiding Questions:

-To what extent and in what ways do we involve faculty, staff, and students in setting school-wide expectations, rules, and procedures?
-How do we ensure that the rules and expectations are equitable and clearly understood by everyone in the school community?
+To what extent do we involve faculty, staff, and students in setting school-wide expectations, rules, and procedures?
+How do we ensure that the rules and expectations are , transparent, and restorative?

 Exploring